Location: South-central Washington

 The Burn of Columbia Valley is located in south-central Washington, west of Horse Heaven Hills.
 The triangle-shaped appellation is wholly contained within the larger Columbia Valley.

-Finally, the appellation has distinct topographic features, lying on a generally southeast-facing bench above the Columbia River, which forms one of its borders.
+Finally, the appellation has distinct topographic features, lying on generally southeast-facing benches above the Columbia River, which forms one of its borders.
 It has a gentle slope that averages just over 7% grade.

-A total of 16,870 acres with approximately 1,500 under vine, The Burn is a younger growing region.
-Almost all of its acreage, which is contained within two vineyards, has been planted since 2015.
+The Burn is a younger growing region.
+Almost all of its acreage has been planted since 2015.
 A small number of plantings, however, date back to 2002.
 Cabernet Sauvignon is the main variety planted.